adamsilver/adamsilver.io-jekyll/_posts/2014-08-11-the-disadvantages-of-single-page-applications.md

 description: Single page applications promise a better experience.
 This is rarely the case.
 Find out why in this article.
 ---

-Many people think single page applications (SPAs) provide a better user experience.
-But, not only do they cause usability problems, they are significantly harder to design and build.
+Maybe you think single page applications (SPAs) provide a better user experience.
+But, not only do they cause usability problems, they are much harder to design and build.

-Before getting into the issues, let's first clarify what an SPA is.
+Before getting into the issues, let's clarify what an SPA is.

-## What exactly is an SPA?
+## What's an SPA?

-We might associate MVC, AJAX and client-side templating with an SPA.
+You might associate MVC, AJAX and client-side templating with an SPA.
 But these are not the defining characteristics of an SPA.
 We can use all of these things to build a rich, [ROCA-style](http://roca-style.org/) website.

-What really defines an SPA as such, is the fact that client-side Javascript handles the routing *instead* of the browser.
+What really defines an SPA as such, is the fact that client-side JS handles the routing *instead* of the browser.
 That is, the application hijacks the behaviour that browsers inherently provide natively for *free*.

-When it's put like that, it's hardly surprising they cause so many problems:
+Put like that, it's hardly surprising that they cause so many problems:

 ## 1. History and fast back